Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Experiments

-The general index-wise performance of each model is measured by the MAE calculated as follows:
+The general index-wise performance of each model is measured by the MSE and MAE calculated as follows:

-where $\text{MAE}_i$ is the MAE of the $i_{\text{th}}$ stock market index and $T_\text{out}$ denotes the duration of the out-of-sample dataset. $\widehat{\mathbf{v}}_{i,t}$ refers to the square root RV forecasting value of the $i_{\text{th}}$ index at time $t$ and $\mathbf{v}_{i,t}$ is the true square root RV value of the $i_{\text{th}}$ index at time $t$.
-The index-wise MAE results produced by each model with different forecast window $H$ are presented in Tables \ref{MAE h=1}, \ref{MAE h=5} and \ref{MAE h=22}.
+where $\text{MSE}_i$ and $\text{MAE}_i$ is the MSE and MAE of the $i_{\text{th}}$ stock market index, respectively. $T_{out}$ denotes the duration of the out-of-sample dataset. $\widehat{\mathbf{v}}_{i,t}$ refers to the RV forecasting value of the $i_{\text{th}}$ index at time $t$, and $\mathbf{v}_{i,t}$ is the corresponding true RV value.
+The index-wise MSE results, MAE results and the MCS test results for different models across various forecasting horizons ($h = 1, 5, 22$) are presented from Table \ref{tab:mse_mae_model_h1} to Table \ref{tab:mse_mae_model_h22}.